 #1 Bring a Buddy

-Perhaps the most important safety rule when snorkeling is to never go alone!
+Perhaps the most important safety rule when snorkeling is never to go alone!
 Always be sure to bring a snorkel buddy, and keep an eye on each other for the duration of your time in the ocean.
 If anything should go wrong, it is important to have someone nearby who can offer a helping hand or assist in getting you back to shore quickly and calmly.

 Don’t let your pride get the best of you.
 If it’s been a while since your last oceanic adventure, or you simply feel more comfortable with a float, grab a life jacket or noodle and relax!
 There’s no shame in safety, and many who aren’t used to swimming in the ocean may be thrown off by the currents and waves.